 Affidavits of Merit in Medical Malpractice Cases

-Affidavits of merit, sometimes referred to as a certificate of merit, in the most general of terms, are affidavits signed by an expert in the field, attesting to the merit or merits of a claim.
+An affidavit of merit, or a certificate of merit, is a signed document by a medical expert in the field that confirms that the plaintiff’s claim has the basis for a lawsuit.
 Depending on the state, affidavits of merit may be required in medical malpractice claims, legal malpractice claims, and other claims involving some sort of professional negligence.
 This may include cases against architects, accountants, engineers, land surveyors, real estate agents, as well as design professionals.

 Affidavits of merit are a product of tort reform efforts.
 It is believed that requiring a party to file an affidavit of merit, either contemporaneous to or shortly after filing a lawsuit, accomplishes several goals, including: